ideonate/cdsdashboards/docs/chapters/userguide/working.rst

 .. figure:: ../../_static/screenshots/userguide/working/OthersOAuth.png
    :alt: OAuth screen

 When they accept, they will be able to see the results.
-Here is a Voila (Jupyter notebook) Dashboard:
+Here is a Voilà (Jupyter notebook) Dashboard:

 .. figure:: ../../_static/screenshots/userguide/working/OthersResults.png
-   :alt: Other User sees Voila Dashboard
+   :alt: Other User sees Voilà Dashboard

 And here is a Streamlit app: